This post about bone broth benefits contains affiliate links.

 The collagen in bone broth benefits your skin and helps it maintain its youthful tone, texture and appearance by decreasing wrinkles and other signs of aging.
 Some research suggests the collagen in bone broth can also decrease cellulite.

 (6) Gives You Energy

 Amino acids found in bone broth benefits us by helping us maintain our muscle tissue, protect us from skeletal muscle loss and help us maintain energy by sending nutrients to our cells.
 Bone broth also contributes to your overall health, which will naturally give you the energy boost you need to get through the day.

 We are exposed to a variety of environmental toxins through the air we breathe and the food we consume.
 When our bodies are flooded with toxic exposure, it has a hard time keeping up.
 That’s where bone broth can help.
 The glycine in bone broth detoxifies your cells, working as antioxidant to repair oxidative stress in your body.
 Bone broth is a powerful detoxifying agent because it helps to expel waste and remove toxins from your body.

 Wow, as you can see, bone broth benefits so many parts of our body and promises to vastly improve our overall health!

 Why I Turned to Bone Broth

 This last year, I’ve felt the best I’ve ever felt.
-My digestive distress is finally under control and I rarely feel bloated and gassy.
+My digestive distress finally felt under control and I rarely felt bloated and gassy.
 But despite feeling my best, I’ve still had my fair share of health challenges that started when I decided to go off birth control.
 It struck me that I had been on synthetic hormones for 20 years (minus the few years I was pregnant or nursing).
 20 years!!!
-It was definitely time to go off of birth control and work towards regulating and healing my body.
+It was definitely time to go off of birth control and work towards regulating my hormones and healing my body.
 (Plus, I learned that the pill can do more harm than good.)